-As a developer, I have 2 major use cases that I'm privileged to enjoy having mastered these techniques:
+As a developer, I have two major use cases that I'm privileged to enjoy having mastered these techniques:

-I like to make use of the reflection technique when reading a technical book.
-After each reading session, I like to take a couple of minutes to note down what I've just read in a quick graph or drawing.
+I like to use the reflection technique when reading a technical book.
+After each reading session, I take a few minutes to note down what I've just read in a quick graph or drawing.

-If you have ever tried to make notes from what you've just read you will have noticed that no matter how much you read, be it 15 minutes or 1 hour, you'll have 3-4 items that you can retrieve from your memory.
-Unless you were super excited about the content and the content was some easy-to-digest motivational guru speak, then you might have some more on your mind, even hours after reading.
+If you have ever tried to make notes from what you've just learned in your reading session or tried to memorize random words under pressure, you will have noticed you'll have ~7 (+-2) items that you can retrieve from your memory.
+So, unless you were super excited about the content and the content was some easy-to-digest motivational guru speak, you might have some more on your mind, even hours after reading.

-In any case, there is never a guarantee that you capture all the important parts.
-By using a memory technique you will be able to reflect on 99% of the items that you deemed important during your reading session.
+There is never a guarantee that you will capture all the essential parts.
+However, using a memory technique, you can reflect on 99% of the items you deemed important during your reading session.

-So basically while I'm reading, I'm memorizing the important parts on the way.
+While reading, I memorize the critical parts on the way in the order they appear in.
 Then retrieve them from my short-term memory once I'm ready for the reflection part one by one.

-This does not have much of an additional cost, in the worst case I'm thinking about the right visual for 5-10 seconds, but this is rather rare.
-Most of the time the reading flow is uninterrupted.
+This has little of an additional cost.
+In the worst case, I'm thinking about the right visual for 5-10 seconds, but this is relatively rare.
+Most of the time, the reading flow is uninterrupted.

 watching talks at conferences